 The practice of meditation in some form has been around from the beginning of the human race.
 Prehistoric man gazed at the stars, Aztecs worshiped the sun, Egyptians built pyramids, Islanders worshiped the sea gods, others prayed to Buddha, Ganesh, Jesus, or other deities.
 All of them, in some way, used gemstones and other objects of nature to contemplate the meaning of life and we still do it today.

 It’s a way to connect with the Universal Consciousness, God, or the inside of your soul and can either be part of an organized religion or a personal journey into self-discovery.

 Meditation is an individual experience and is different for everyone.
 You can stare at a spot in the wall, gaze into a candle or into a fire.
 It all helps you center yourself and look inward, so you can set your intentions to manifest your desired outcome.

 What objects of nature give you a sense of peace?

-I’ve always loved shells, rocks, and crystals because they come from the natural world and are wonderfully unique.
+I’ve always loved shells, gemstones, and crystals because they come from the natural world and are wonderfully unique.
 Lately, I’ve become interested in the concept that crystals can energize or heal your spirit, bring love into your life, good luck, happiness, and even prosperity.
 It may all be hogwash, but I can feel the energy coming from them and if I focus on it, it flows through my entire body.
 Call me an airy-fairy Loony Tunes, but they make me feel good.

 I put my crystals to the test